g0v-it/data-budget/README.md

 Point your browser to http://localhost:29323/ refresh the page and enjoy.

-The first time you start the containers, Docker downloads and builds images for you.
+The first time you start the containers, Docker downloads and runs the latest versin of the required docker images.
 It will take some time, but don't worry this is done only once.
 Starting servers will then be lightning fast.

 To shutdown the platform type: